CollinHeist/TitleCardMaker/docs/index.md

             1. Replace `~/Your/Install/Directory` with the path to the directory from the above Step 2.

-3. Within the main installation directory, create the required folders for TCM - these are the `cards`, `logs`, and `source` directories - by executing the following commands:
+3. Within the main installation directory, create the required folders for TCM - these are the `assets`, `cards`, `logs`, and `source` directories - by executing the following command(s):

     === "Linux"

         ```bash
-        mkdir cards logs source
+        mkdir assets cards logs source
         ```

     === "MacOS"

         ```bash
-        mkdir cards logs source
+        mkdir assets cards logs source
         ```

     === "Windows (Powershell)"

         ```bash
-        mkdir cards; mkrdir logs; mkdir source;
+        mkdir assets; mkdir cards; mkrdir logs; mkdir source;
         ```

     === "Windows (Non-Powershell)"

         ```bash
-        mkdir cards; mkrdir logs; mkdir source;
+        mkdir assets; mkdir cards; mkrdir logs; mkdir source;
         ```

 6. We now need to make sure these directories have the correct permissions assigned to them.

     === "Linux"

         With the Group and User ID that you would like TCM to execute with, run the following command:

         ```bash
-        sudo chown -R {group}:{user} ./cards ./logs ./source # (1)!
+        sudo chown -R {group}:{user} ./assets/ ./cards ./logs ./source # (1)!
         ```

         1. Replace `{group}` and `{user}` with the actual group and user (or their ID's) - e.g. `99:100`.

     === "MacOS"

         With the Group and User ID that you would like TCM to execute with, run the following command:

         ```bash
-        sudo chown -R {group}:{user} ./cards ./logs ./source # (1)!
+        sudo chown -R {group}:{user} ./assets ./cards ./logs ./source # (1)!
         ```

         1. Replace `{group}` and `{user}` with the actual group and user (or their ID's) - e.g. `99:100`.

     === "Windows (Powershell)"